 What is this year’s goal?

-We need you to help collect $400,000 in nonperishable food, supplies and gift cards.
-This equals approximately 700,000 meals and snacks — enough to feed them for a year!
+The goal is to collect $400,000 in nonperishable food, supplies and gift cards.
+Gift cards are extremely helpful in purchasing perishable food items.
+This equals approximately 700,000 meals and snacks.

 How can I help?